ritesh-tiwary/async-data-pipeline/README.md

 # AsyncDataPipeline

 ## Overview
 **AsyncDataPipeline** is a high-performance, scalable FastAPI-based application designed for processing multiple files asynchronously.
-It uses the **Producer-Consumer** pattern with **Celery workers** to efficiently handle large batches of data and persist them into an **Oracle database**.
+It uses the **Producer-Consumer** pattern with **Celery workers** to efficiently handle large batches of data and persist them into an **PostgreSQL database** and archive the data to **S3 Glacier** at the end of each financial year.

 ## Features
 - **Asynchronous File Processing** – Handles multiple files concurrently.